International Journal of Entomology

 Authors are invited to submit manuscripts following IJEN's comprehensive Instructions for Authors.
 All submissions must be in English and include structured abstracts, keywords, clear methodology descriptions, appropriate data presentation, and comprehensive reference lists.

 Submission Requirements: Manuscripts must include explicit statements on research ethics approvals, collecting permits, specimen deposition, data availability, author contributions, funding sources, and conflicts of interest.
 Taxonomic papers require ZooBank registration.
 Field studies should report GPS coordinates, habitat descriptions, and sampling effort quantification.
+The average submission to publication time is 45 days.

 Why Publish with IJEN?